 - Persian Gulf War: August 2, 1990, through a date to be prescribed by Presidential proclamation or law.

-Benefit amounts for the Improved Pension and supplements vary based on a number of factors and are set by law, but can be in excess of $20,000 annually, tax free.
+Benefit amounts for the Improved Pension and supplements vary based on several factors and are set by law, but can be more than $20,000 annually, tax-free.

 The Veterans Administration recognizes that veterans require a wide range of services, especially when transitioning home and as they age.
 If you or someone you know may be eligible for VA benefits, contact us today.